Could Tariffs Replace Your Taxes?

 Another common objection to tariffs is that they are inflationary.
 This is also somewhat of a red herring.
 The biggest driver of U.S. inflation since 2022 has been services such as transportation, insurance, health care, and education, housing, and shelter costs, along with food and energy.
 Services and housing are not readily imported.
 Prices for many product categories, which do reflect imported goods such as appliances, apparel, computers, and other consumer items, have been deflationary even as overall price levels have steadily risen.

 Secondly, we need balanced trade.
 Not with every trading partner, but on the whole.
 We need fewer imports and more domestic production.
 We need to develop our manufacturing capabilities in critical areas such as pharmaceuticals, semiconductors, defense equipment, and strategic minerals refining.
-The pandemic years made these weak links glaringly clear.
+The COVID-19 pandemic years made these weak links glaringly clear.
 Finally, the United States needs to leave the China-dominated World Trade Organization (WTO).
 It is the WTO’s systematic bias against the United States in trade disputes that did the United States in after 1995.
 Trade deficits blew up under the WTO regime, and they have only grown worse since.

-While tariffs may not be able to replace your income taxes, they may go a long way to rebalancing the trade needed to strengthen the U.S. economy, and help to rebuild Americans’ wealth along the way.
+While tariffs may not be able to replace your income taxes, they may go a long way to rebalancing the trade needed to strengthen the U.S. economy and help to rebuild Americans’ wealth along the way.

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.